Bad weather sees more EFL postponements

-EFL postponements: Fleetwood v Lincoln and Salford v Crawley called off
+EFL postponements: Fleetwood v Lincoln, Shrewsbury v Morecambe & Salford v Crawley off

-Two more games in the English Football League on Saturday have been postponed as bad weather sweeps across the UK.
+Three more English Football League matches have been postponed on Saturday as bad weather sweeps across the UK.

+Fleetwood's home game with Lincoln and Morecambe's trip to Shrewsbury, both in League One, have been called off.

-Fleetwood against Lincoln in League One and Salford's home game with Crawley in League Two are both off.
+In League Two, Salford's home game with Crawley has also been postponed.

 Salford's surface passed a first inspection at 09:00 GMT but further heavy rainfall in Greater Manchester saw the game postponed before another planned inspection at 12:30.

-Snow at Fleetwood's Highbury Stadium saw their match called off.
+Snow at Fleetwood's Highbury Stadium saw their match called off, while a waterlogged pitch at Shrewsbury's Montgomery Waters Meadow put paid to their game.

 Saturday's League Two game between Exeter and Barrow was postponed on Friday due to damage at St James Park caused by Storm Eunice.